The WDN encourages experienced stations to become one of our Net Control Stations!

 W7WSV Stephen Mesa, AZ QRU

-3] At 1920 PST enter the callsign of a strong station who is already checked in (or click on the callsign in the rx buffer to automatically enter it) and then click on the world icon to fill in their name and QTH at the top of the screen.
-Then click the “Relay Check-In” macro.
+3] At 1920 PST enter the callsign of a strong station who is already checked in and then click on the world icon to fill in their name and QTH at the top of the screen.
+Then just click the “Relay Check-In” macro.
 If there are any new check-ins relayed, acknowledge them as above and thank the relay station.

 4] at 1929 PST send the FLMsg roster using Auto Send.
 Make sure FLMsg is setup to have the modem used by FLDigi or it may change on you!